JJDunlap18/spacex-landing-prediction/README.md

   - Success rate seems to increase as the payload mass increases
   - The SSO and VLEO orbits have the highest success rates
      - I chose not to include ES-L1, GEO, and HEO due to each only having 1 therefore more data is needed
-  - Success rate to increase as the years progress
+  - Success rate seems to increase as the years progress

 - Below are two graphs created using the plotly dash library: